-Baird Bay Sea Lions Colony is the reason why we made our 4-day trip to the Eyre Peninsula area.
+Baird Bay Sea Lions Colony and the opportunity to swim with sea lions and dolphins were the reasons why we went on a 4-day trip to the Eyre Peninsula.
 A big commitment as we know that wildlife encounters are out of human control – otherwise it’s not wild, isn’t it?
 Still, we came all the way from Brisbane to Baird Bay hoping to have a great experience with the sea lions.
-And it was better than the best I could have dreamt of.
+And it was better than the best experience I could have dreamt of.

 Watching the largest Australian Sea Lions Colony on the mainland